 In today’s economy, as energy costs rise and the cost of manufacturing increases, it is becoming more of a challenge to stay competitive in regional and global environments.

 Manufacturers are continually looking for ways to improve their processes and boost their competitiveness.
-Therefore, the right screw feeder is essential, right from the beginning.
+Therefore, the right screw feeder is essential right from the beginning.
 Using the right metering feeder can enhance your system performance and improve efficiency.
-For accurate precision and control, it is typical to use a Gravimetric feeder.
+For accurate precision and control, it is typical to use a Gravimetric feeder, also known as a loss in weight feeder.
 This makes it easier for more precise weighing and accuracy.

-With Gravimetric feeders, there is also the added benefit of having a rotating dispensing cylinder with high accuracy, even as rates as low as 0.02gm/sec.
-This eliminates “pulsing” that can cause the amount of material dispensed to vary as much as +20% of setpoint.
+With Gravimetric feeders, there is also the added benefit of having a rotating dispensing cylinder with high accuracy, even at rates as low as 0.02gm/sec.
+This eliminates “pulsing”, which can cause the amount of material dispensed to vary as much as +20% of setpoint.

 One of the most common issues in a screw feeder system and one that can easily enhance and improve efficiency is to keep material flowing into the process.
 Choosing a Volumetric feeder option may seem like the most cost-effective option.
-Yet, it is important to consider the configuration options that are available for a gravimetric system and the fact that a Gravimetric feeder can be ordered in special high-temperature configuration, so it can handle dried materials (like PET) at a high temperature.
+Yet, it is vital to consider the configuration options available for a gravimetric system as Gravimetric screw feeders can be ordered in special high-temperature configurations so that they can handle dried materials (like PET) at a high temperature.

 The Gravimetric feeder is already designed with the loss-in-weight metering technology to improve accuracy while making the units simple to operate.
 Unlike Volumetric feeders, Trantec Gravimetric feeders are self-calibrating, thus adjusting automatically for changes in material type.
-As a result, of this, this type of screw feeder is easier to set up and allows excellent processing up-time for increased productivity.
+As a result, this screw feeder is easier to set up and allows excellent processing up-time for increased productivity.